 My work mainly concerns the tree.
 I have always been very attracted by nature, I particularly like to bivouac and walk in the forest, but this curiosity towards the tree itself came to me when I read the book "The Hidden Life of Trees" by Peter Wohlleben.
 I discovered a living being even more beautiful and interesting from the inside than from the outside.
-I was fascinated by the exchanges that pass through the heart of the tree trunk, by its united root network and by its ability to adapt to the environment.
-My job is therefore to see behind the visible, to imagine what is hidden behind this majestic, straight and massive tree.
+I was fascinated by the exchanges that pass by the sap through the heart of the tree trunk, by its united root network, by its ability to adapt to the environment and above all by the community spirit that reigns in a forest.

 An ecological approach

 My work therefore revolves around the discovery of the tree.
 In this approach, I I try to combine art and respect for the environmentwork.
-From support to carboard packaging, I use recovered or recycling material (even paint sometimes).
+From support to carboard packaging, I use recovered or recycling material (even paint).
 This is why I work mainly on reclaimed wood panels cut to the desired dimensions, while reusing the scraps.
-The panels are therefore not all of the same color or the same thickness.
-I also use in some works earth, sand, paper scraps, cloth, pieces of cork stoppers or other materials that I have on hand to work textures.
+The panels are therefore not all the same color or the same thickness and sometimes have visible defects that remind us of the uniqueness and fragility of the tree.
+I also use in some works sand, cloth, cork or other materials that I have on hand to work textures.
 Finally, like the tree that composes with the elements to grow and build its body, I compose with the elements that I have on hand to compose my creations.
 It’s sort of my way of giving nature back to it.